The National Association for

 so we can hear NARTH's explanation on how such abhorrent and racially

 Rekers (1948-) is a psychologist and a Southern Baptist minister.
 He is an emeritus professor of Neuropsychiatry & Behavioral Science at the University of South Carolina School of Medicine.
-Along with James Dobson, founder of the fundamentalist Christian group Focus on the Family, he was on the founding board of the Family Research Council.
-He is a former officer and scientific advisor to NARTH.
+Along with James Dobson, he founded the fundamentalist Christian group Focus on the Family.
+He was on the founding board of the Family Research Council.
+He was a former officer and scientific advisor to NARTH.

 According to Wikipedia:

-On 2010-MAY-04, the Miami New Times reported that Rekers had been photographed at the local airport in the company of a 20-year-old "rent boy" who went by the pseudonym "Lucien; he was later identified as Jo-Vanni Roman.
-Roman advertised his services on Rentboy.com, which bills itself as the "World's largest escort site...
-Find the right man for you!"
+On 2010-MAY-04, the Miami New Times reported that Rekers had been photographed at the local airport in the company of a 20-year-old "rent boy" who went by the pseudonym: Lucien.

-He has since separated from NARTH, and is not on the Family Research Council board.
+Rekers has since separated from NARTH, and is no longer on the Family Research Council board.

 The following information sources were used to prepare and update the above

 essay.
 The hyperlinks are not necessarily still active today.

 - Sandra G. Boodman, "Vowing to Set the World Straight: Proponents

 of Reparative Therapy Say They Can Help Gay Patients Become